Sv443/AOC/README.md

 ### Info
 Code can be found in the [`day`](./day/) folder, under each day's subfolder.

-The latest version is on the branch `day/x`, where x is the current day of the month.
+The latest version is on the branch `develop`.
 I'm doing this to prevent spoiling anyone.
-If you really want to look at my solutions, you can though.
+If you really want to look at my current day's solution, you can though.
-The day after, I will open a pull request to add it to the `master` branch.
+The day after, I will add it to the `master` branch.